-While renewable energies were in trouble, the threat of oil shortages and climate change gave them a boost.
+While renewable energies were struggling, the threat of oil scarcity and climate change gave them a boost.
 But pioneers have been at work for a long time ...

 The Bosshard family, which together with Woodpower AG near Wila in the canton of Zurich produces CO2-neutral current and heat through wood gasification.